To qualify for Guarantee Credit:

 Most people won’t be eligible for Savings Credit.

-You may still get Savings Credit if you’re part of a couple and 1 of you has reached State Pension age before 6 April 2016.
+You may still get Savings Credit if you’re part of a couple and one of you has reached State Pension age before 6 April 2016.

 Working out your income